[Moderate revision—posted 9/29/23 (replaces 10/10/14 edition)]

 Operating Policy and Procedure

-PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and a standardized approach to matters relating to the organization, funding, and management of branch libraries.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and a standardized approach to matters relating to the organization, funding, and management of branch libraries and archives.

-REVIEW: This OP will be reviewed in September of even-numbered years by the Senior Vice Provost and the Dean of Libraries with substantive revisions forwarded to the Provost and Senior Vice President.
+REVIEW: This OP will be reviewed in September of even-numbered years by the Dean of Libraries and the Vice Provost for Administrative Affairs with substantive revisions forwarded to the Provost and Senior Vice President.

-A branch library is defined as a collection associated with a specific discipline and with quarters separate from the University Library consisting of a basic collection of information in various formats, a regular staffing level, including a professional librarian, and an established service schedule.
-A branch library is administered by the University Library.
+A branch library and/or archive is defined as a collection associated with a specific discipline and with quarters separate from the University Library consisting of a collection of information in various formats, a regular staffing level, including a professional librarian or archivist, and an established service schedule.
+A branch library/archive is administered by the University Library.

-Although a library otherwise defined as a branch library is to be responsive to the general policies and guidelines set forth, any library at a graduate professional school shall be operated pursuant to all standards appropriate to that professional school.
+Although a library/archive, otherwise defined as a branch library/archive, is to be responsive to the general policies and guidelines set forth, any library/archive at a graduate professional school shall be operated pursuant to all standards appropriate to that professional school.

 a.
 Needs Analysis

-A needs analysis shall be made under the direction of the dean of the requesting college to determine if it is in the best interest of the university to establish a branch library.
+A needs analysis shall be made under the direction of the dean/administrative unit of the requesting college or unit to determine if it is in the best interest of the university to establish a branch library/archive.
 This analysis includes the requirements of the primary clientele as well as those of the entire academic community.
 Supporting data concerning the following points should accompany the needs analysis.

-A description of the proposed branch library and its services must include:
+A description of the proposed branch library/archive and its services must include:

 • The user services to be provided